Treatment for Fibromyalgia

 Listed below are possible causes of fibromyalgia:

-- Stress plays a very important role and it is considered an aggravating factor for fibromyalgia.
+- Stress plays a very important role and is considered an aggravating factor for fibromyalgia.

-- The pain sensation is regulated by several neurotransmitters and fibromyalgia may be related to the abnormalities in the levels of neurotransmitters.
+- Several neurotransmitters regulate the pain sensation, and fibromyalgia may be related to abnormalities in the levels of neurotransmitters.

 - Some other factors that can induce an outbreak of fibromyalgia are hormonal fluctuations, weather changes, depression, and lack of sleep.